pronego/docker/README.md

 # Docker configurations

 Dockerfiles for various setups, such as
-* nginx for Kohana, Laravel, Symfony, Wordpress
+* nginx for Kohana, Laravel, Symfony, Wordpress, Contao, Others
 * PHP versions: 5.6, 7.2, 7.3

 ## Usage